 When we now combine the categories derived from both the SOED and AHD, we see that the word “appreciation” can be understood in six basic ways: as awareness or perception, as saved-gratitude, as an action, as a statement, as a level of value, or as an increase in value.

-Alternatively, by using the category of “results” (instead of “statement”, “level of value”, and “increase in value”), the word “appreciation” can be thought of in four basic ways: as awareness or perception, as saved-gratitude, as an action, or as a result.
+Another way of combining the categories from the SOED and the AHD would be by using the category of “results” instead of using the categories “statement”, “level of value”, and “increase in value”.
+If we do it that way, then the word “appreciation” can be thought of in four basic ways: as awareness or perception, as saved-gratitude, as an action, or as a result.

 NOTE: All links are clean (i.e. NOT affiliate links).